chester-w-xie/FCAC_datasets/README.md

 Motivation for constructing the datasets:

-To study the Few-shot Class-incremental Audio Classification (FCAC) problem, we constructed the Nsynth-100 dataset and FSC-89 dataset using the [NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth) dataset and the [FSD-MIX-CLIPS](https://zenodo.org/record/5574135#.YWyINEbMIWo) dataset as the source materials, respectively.
+To study the Few-shot Class-incremental Audio Classification (FCAC) problem, we constructed the Nsynth-100 dataset and FSC-89 dataset using the [NSynth](https://magenta.tensorflow.org/datasets/nsynth) dataset and the [FSD-MIX-CLIPS](https://zenodo.org/record/5574135#.YWyINEbMIWo) dataset as the source materials, respectively.